Skip to main content

 Hourly Rate Structure

-Market rates for AI audit work range from $150-$350/hr for independent consultants to $550-$895/hr for senior specialists at larger firms.
-[EDITOR NOTE: The $550-$895/hr range for larger firm specialists is plausible but unverifiable from the draft.
-Consider citing a source or softening to "reportedly $500+/hr at larger firms."]
+Market rates for AI audit work range from $150-$350/hr for independent consultants to often $500+/hr for senior specialists at larger firms.

 The problem with hourly billing for audits: it punishes efficiency and rewards being slow.
 A consultant who streamlines their process and delivers in 15 hours earns less than one who takes 40.
 That's backwards.